Acquiesense/CI-CD-Reviewer-Agent/Roadmap.md

 ## v6: Dashboard and General Compatibility Layer
 ### What it includes
-- A minimal web dashboard that displays PR issues, policy violations, and suggested fixes.
+- A minimal web dashboard that displays:
+  -  PR issues
+  -  Policy Violations
+  -  Suggested Fixes.
-- A unified compatibility layer so the reviewer can work with GitHub, GitLab, Bitbucket, and generic CI runners.
+- A unified compatibility layer so the reviewer can work with:
+  - GitHub
+  - GitLab
+  - Bitbucket
+  - Generic CI runners.
 - Support for multiple manifest types beyond Terraform/Kubernetes/Docker, such as Helm charts and generic YAML.
 - Optional API endpoint to trigger reviews manually or integrate with other tools.